 Lopud is an ideal island to visit for a day trip from Dubrovnik.
-It is just one-hour slow sail by regular ferry boat from the town.
+It is just a one-hour slow sail by regular ferry boat from the town.
 I would say that the minimum visit is 1 whole day.
-Two days is ideal if you want to overnight here and see all the attractions and still have enough time to swim in popular Sunj beach and do a short hike to the hill.
+Two days is ideal if you want to overnight here and see all the attractions and still have enough time to swim in the popular Sunj beach and do a short hike to the hill.
 A week or longer is for people who are after slow and long beach days.

 Best Things to do in Lopud

 - Visit the main attraction on the island which is the 15th-century Franciscan monastery.

 - Spend a day on the sandy beach Sunj